Plasterboard / Plaster

 How much does it cost?

-There is a charge of £4.00 per bag* or 180cm x 90cm sheet for plasterboard recycling.
+The first 4 sheets (approximately 6’ by 2’ or 4’ by 3’) or 4 bags* are free of charge.
+After that, there is a charge of £4.00 per bag* or 180cm x 90cm sheet for Plasterboard / Plaster recycling.

 *Charges are based on standard rubble bags which are approximately 76cm x 96 cm.
 They are available from DIY stores or you can buy them from the recycling centre for 10p.
 Waste can be presented loose or in different sized bags and charges will be estimated by staff.